 Just lay out a tarp on the ground, get all your components of the tent on the ground, lay your tent on top of the tarp and get out your tent poles.

 Connect the tent poles with the tent, raise up your tent and skate your tent to the ground.
-This can be a tricky part because the ground is all soft and slippery because of the raining.
+This can be a tricky part because the ground is all soft and slippery because of the rain.

 So, find a spot which is relatively dry and hammer down the stakes into the ground.
 You are good with the tent.